 Before you go here is some more general advice:

-- Give yourself time – many of us will feel overwhelmed.
+- Give yourself time.
 Where an issue is not urgent, be patient with yourself and take time to absorb the changes and develop coping strategies.

-- If you are continuing to go out to work and provide essential services, try and build in some time for yourself when you get home.
-This may be hard, but work out what can be put on hold so that you have time to do something that helps you relax.
+- If you are continuing to go out to work, try and build in some time for yourself when you get home.

 - If working from home, remember to take regular breaks, at least every few hours, even if this extends your working day.

 - While it is a good idea to actively manage your wellbeing and that of your family, choose the solution that is best for you.
 We are all different, some people will decide on a strict daily routine, while others will feel a more flexible approach is right for them.

 - Whatever you choose, try to have some exercise each day and some fresh air.
 This can boost both your health wellbeing.

 - Don’t blame yourself if your well-made plans go wrong, for example you start missing your exercise or spend a day feeling particular low.
 Every day is a new day when you can make a fresh start and if your plan really isn’t working, try a new one.